savonet/liquidsoap/doc/content/external_encoders.md

 * `process`: this parameter is a function that takes the current metadata and return the process to start.
 * `header`: if set to `false` then no WAV header will be added to the data fed to the encoding process, thus the encoding process shall operate on RAW data.
-* `restart_on_crash`: wether to restart the encoding process if it crashed.
+* `restart_on_crash`: whether to restart the encoding process if it crashed.
 Useful when the external process fails to encode properly data after some time.
 * `restart_on_metadata`: restart encoding process on each new metadata:.
-Useful in conjonction with the `process` parameter for audio formats that need a new header, possibly with metadatas, for each new track.
+Useful in conjunction with the `process` parameter for audio formats that need a new header, possibly with metadatas, for each new track.
 This is the case for the ogg container.
 * `restart_encoder_delay`: Restart the encoder after some delay.
 This can be useful for encoders that cannot operate on infinite streams, or are buggy after some time, like the `lame` binary.
 The default for `lame` and `accplusenc`-based encoders is to restart the encoder every hour.

 Only one of `restart_encoder_delay` or `restart_on_new_track` should be used.